 Dashcam is a comedy horror movie that did everything right for me.
-I haven’t enjoyed or been as entertained by a horror movie, or a horror-comedy movie this completely since Return Of The Living Dead, which is one of my all-time top 5 movies.
+I haven’t enjoyed or been as entertained by a horror movie, or a horror-comedy movie, this completely since Return Of The Living Dead, which is one of my all-time top five movies.

-Dashcam stars Annie Hardy who you might know from the band Giant Drag and is active on social media and streams on youtube.
+Dashcam stars Annie Hardy, who you might know from the band Giant Drag.
+She’s active on social media and streams on YouTube.
 Annie plays an “exaggerated version of herself” in the movie according to some PR releases.

-The movie lets her cut loose while she goes to London during the lock-down last winter to hang out with an old bandmate and live stream the trip on YouTube.
-They get into a fight and Annie takes off with his car without permission.
-Her friend has an Uber eats type job and Annie decides it would make funny content to take his place.
+The movie lets her cut loose while she goes to London during the lock-down last winter to hang out with an old bandmate.
+She is live streaming the trip on YouTube.
+They get into a fight and Annie takes off in his car without permission.
+Her friend has an Uber Eats-type job and Annie decides it would make funny online content to take his place for the evening.

 She then finds herself transporting a very weird, sick woman who can make some disturbing things happen.
-Things go downhill quickly from there while we get to watch it all live-streamed complete with YouTube commenters posting things like “show us your tits”.
+Things go downhill quickly from there while we get to watch it all live as streamed, complete with YouTube commenters posting things like “show us your tits”.

 Not really a found footage movie, but not far off from that.
 Usually, I can’t stand found footage films, but this one is done in a way that makes it fresh and fun.

 The movie is hilarious.
 I laughed through the entire thing.
 It’s bloody and violent.
-Which I love dearly.
+Exactly the kind of movie I love.

-We get mass suicide, death by car wreck, being burned alive, monsters, satan/demon cults, stapled mouths, torn off heads, ripped throats, syringes in the foot, compound arm fractures and one coup de grâce from a mini keyboard.
+We get mass suicide, death by a car wreck, being burned alive, monsters, Satan, demon cults, stapled mouths, torn off heads, ripped throats, syringes in the foot, compound arm fractures, and one coup de grâce from a mini keyboard.

 Directed by Rob Savage and written by Gemma Hurley, Rob Savage, and Jed Shepherd.